Wyclifbyakagaba/Cloude-Database/Readme.md

 ### 2. Enable Cloud Firestore

-Open the Firebase project and create a Cloud Firestore database.
+Open the Firebase project and create a Cloud Firestore database,

 ### 3. Create a service account